Lira-Felipe/CalculadoraIMC/README.md

 # Calculadora de IMC
-Calculadora de IMC foi um aplicativo que desenvolvi no desafio 10D da comunidade DevSpace para dar meus primeiros passos com desenvolvimento Android.
+Calculadora de IMC foi um aplicativo que desenvolvi no desafio 10D da comunidade DevSpace.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->